An outdoor photo guide to Instagram spots in Amsterdam

 - The five yellow drops represent the five neighborhoods which I visited to take these photos

 - The red camera icons indicate the exact location of each picture

 Let’s start with my all-time favorite neighborhood in Amsterdam: the Jordaan.
 Back in the day, this poor district was packed with small houses and lots of inhabitants.
-Around 1900 the population counted around 80.000 people compared to 20.000 people living in this district at the moment.
-Imagine all those family’s stuffed into these tiny houses!
 One of the most famous homes in the Jordaan is the Anne Frank House.

 Address: Hilletjesbrug (Egelantiersgracht) in Amsterdam

 The Hilletjesbrug (bridge) is perfect if you’re looking for a typical Dutch photo and here’s why: canal (check), cute canal houses (yup), boats (even more of them during spring/summer), and bikes (hell yes!).

 No wonder this spot is featured in the Dutch classic tv-show Baantjer Find yourself a bike (or rent one – makes exploring even easier) to serve as a prop and snap away!

 Address: Eerste Leliedwarsstraat 3 in Amsterdam